anoma/nspec/docs/Prelude.juvix.md

 verdad : Bool := true;
 ```

-- **String**: Represents sequences of characters.
-Used for text and
+## String

-  communication.
+The type `String` represents sequences of characters.
+Used for text and communication.

 ```juvix
 import Stdlib.Data.String